theramiyer/blog/content/post/2021/is-teched-a-scam.md

 People like Pradeep Poonia have also claimed that the company has people who scour the Web for criticism and either report such statements asking the social media platforms to take down the posts, or change the questions on platforms like Quora (yes, you can do that on Quora) to something that has no relation to the subject.
 And surprise, surprise: none of this is illegal.
 Hello, Terms and Conditions.

-The WhiteHat Jr platform also has a clause that forbids you from taking a trial class if you do not intend to enrol your child into the platform.
+The platform also has a clause that forbids you from taking a trial class if you do not intend to enrol your child into the platform.
 Yes, such a clause is necessary to protect the legitimate interests of a company.
 But because this is in their terms and conditions, the moment you take a class to verify anything including the competence of the teachers, you are in violation of it.
 You are free to form your opinion about such a clause.
 I think discussing that would create a tangent that will not lead to a conclusion related to the platform itself.

 I believe that we need reform in our laws.
 I think this double-negative of "not illegal" tips the balance against the consumer.